CDCgov/prime-reportstream/prime-router/docs/proposals/secrets-management.md

 ## Background

-TODO
+As the number of connections the Hub makes increases, the management of secrets is quickly becoming burdensome.
+All secrets are currently managed as environment variables per environment.
+This requires a redeploy to roll out a new connection, which is not scalable in the long term.

+We are looking for a new strategy to manage our secrets.

 ## Goals

+Secrets management can viewed from the perspective of two different user archetypes.
 As a dev-ops engineer, I would like to have a vault for data-hub's secrets.
 As a security official, I would like this vault to be secure and auditable.

+Our current goals for secrets management fall under the following requirements:

 - Can hold 1000s of secrets including SFTP passwords
 - Has a master encryption key that is stored in a KeyVault (or CDCs equivalent)